Arkansas Medical Marijuana Act Qualifying Conditions

-The Arkansas Medical Marijuana Commission determines the qualifying conditions according to the marijuana act that allow patients to apply for a medical card in the state.
+The Arkansas Medical Marijuana Commission determines the qualifying conditions according to the marijuana act that allows patients to apply for a medical card in the state.
 This list of qualifying conditions for an Arkansas medical marijuana card is used by healthcare professionals to evaluate if a patient is suitable for medical marijuana treatment.

 - Alzheimer’s disease